Barbara Bendlin, PhD

 Andrew was a PhD/MPA Candidate in the Neuroscience and Public Policy (NPP) Program.
 He was seeking to chart cognitive decline in individuals at risk for Alzheimer’s disease and investigating biomarkers for resilience to dementia.
 His most recent findings showed that some middle-aged individuals have brains that look as if they should have dementia, but show no signs of cognitive impairment.
 That is, they have the characteristic misfolded proteins of Alzheimer’s (amyloid and tau) and yet were diagnosed as clinically unimpaired.
 His work has shown that these “resilient” individuals seem to have more stable connectivity between brain regions, stronger neuronal synapses, and reduced gliosis, perhaps allowing them to cope with increasing levels of amyloid and tau.
 Ultimately, this may suggest that additional biological processes will be useful predictors of who will go on to develop dementia or how we might prevent it.
 In addition to this project, Andrew also used novel diffusion-weighted and myelin imaging to detect brain changes early on in the Alzheimer's disease progression.

 After graduating from the Neuroscience and Public Policy program, Andrew accepted a science and technology policy position at the Potomac Institute for Policy Studies.
-Google Scholar Profile.
+LinkedIn Profile.
 Email: andrewmerluzzi@gmail.com.

 Nick VanDerwerker